pwikapanel/sync/Interface/app icon/README.md

 512        |     50 |      412  |          32
 1024       |    100 |      824  |          64

-When an app is selected in the Finder, there is an extra margin, ouside the icon (Finder margin).
+Finder margin: when an app is selected in the Finder, there is an extra margin, ouside the icon.

-For a 1024x1024 icon, the roundrect should have a 100px margin (be 824px square) centered.

-There should be a shadow, and it should be **different at different sizes** (otherwise the shadow on small icon sizes looks too small).

 See the [messages icon][mi] for an example of a "correct" icon.